defold/doc/docs/en/manuals/application-lifecycle.md

 The number of frame updates per second (which equals the number of update-loop runs per second) can be set in the project settings, or programmatically by sending a `set_update_frequency` message to the `@system` socket.
 In addition, it is possible to set the _time step_ for collection proxies individually by sending a `set_time_step` message to the proxy.
 Changing a collection’s time step does not affect the frame rate.
 It does affect the physics update time step as well as the `dt` variable passed to `update().` Also note that altering the time step does not alter the number of times `update()` will be called each frame --- it is always exactly once.

 (See the [Collection proxy manual](/manuals/collection-proxy) and [`set_time_step`](/ref/collectionproxy#set-time-step) for details)

+#### Engine throttling

+Defold 1.12.0 introduced an engine throttling API that can skip engine updates and rendering entirely, while still detecting input.
+Any input wakes up the engine again, and the engine can re-enter throttling after a cooldown.

+See `sys.set_engine_throttle()` in the [1.12.0 Release Notes](https://forum.defold.com/t/defold-1-12-0-has-been-released/82214) for details and usage examples.

 ## Finalization